Table (parliamentary procedure)

-In parliamentary procedure, the verb to table has the opposite meaning in the United States from that of the rest of the world:

-In the United States, to "table" usually means to postpone or suspend consideration of a pending motion.

-In the rest of the English-speaking world, to "table" means to begin consideration (or reconsideration) of a proposal.

-Motions which use the word "table" have specific meanings and functions, depending on the parliamentary authority used.
-The meaning of "table" also depends on the context in which it is used.
+In parliamentary procedure, the table refers to the status of a main motion whereby it is either under consideration, or suspended from consideration, depending on the locale.
+In the United Kingdom and most of the world, a motion "on the table" is under consideration.
+In the United States, a motion on the table is suspended from consideration with a formal possibility to return to it, but more typically to discard it.

 Difference between American and British usage

 Both the American and the British dialects have the expression "to table a topic" as a short way of saying "to lay a topic on the table" and "to make a topic lie on the table", but these have opposite meanings in the different varieties of the languages.
 The British meaning is based on the idea of parliamentarians gathering around a table with the bill laid upon so that all may point to sections for discussion.
-The American sense draws on the image of taking a paper that one has been examining and laying it aside, ending any discussion about it.
-The phrase "put on the table" can have the same meaning of "making the issue available for debate" in both dialects.
-According to the American Heritage Dictionary, on the table in American English always has the two opposite meanings up for discussion and put aside for consideration at a later date depending on the context.
+The American sense draws on the image of taking a paper that one is holding in one's hand and laying it aside, ending any discussion about it.

-The British meaning of to "table" is to begin consideration of a proposal.
+The British and Commonwealth meaning of to "table" is to begin consideration of a proposal.
 This comes from the use of the term to describe physically laying legislation on the table in the British Parliament; once an item on the order paper has been laid on the table, it becomes the current subject for debate.

 The American meaning of "to table" is to postpone or suspend consideration of a motion.
-In American usage, to allow consideration of the topic again, it would have to be "taken from the table".
-The use of expressions such as "tabling a motion" for setting aside or killing a main motion can cause confusion due to the usage of such expressions in the United Kingdom and Commonwealth countries, where they have the opposite meaning—that is, to propose a motion for consideration.
+In American usage, to be considered again the topic would have to be "taken from the table", which is rarely done.
 To make the intent clear internationally, the Congressional Quarterly and its associated CQ publications usually follow the word "table" (as used in Congress) with the word "kill" in parentheses in reporting congressional votes.

+To add to the confusion, while the dialects disagree about the meaning of "lay on the table", both use the phrases "on the table" to mean "available for negotiation", and "off the table" to mean unavailable.
+According to the American Heritage Dictionary, on the table in American English always has the two opposite meanings up for discussion and put aside for consideration at a later date depending on the context.